harvardartmuseums/api-docs/sections/person.md

 **createdate** describes the date and time the record was created in the museum's electronic catalogue system

 **displayname** describes the form of the persons name used for display purposes
 This often takes the form of "firstname lastname" and is our preferred way to display names.

-Some fields contain numeric values that have special meaning and can help connect our records to other data sets.
-Not all records have these fields because we couldn't always find a match.

 **names** describes the variant names of the person
 A person may have one or more names.